Your Guide to Trat Airport – TDX

-The airport itself is one of the smallest in Thailand and, in keeping with Bangkok Airway’s two other private airports at Samui and Sukhothai, it features a tropical, open plan design and a very laid back, informal atmosphere.
-With just three arrivals and departures per day, it’s also possibly the quietest airport in Thailand.
+The airport itself is one of the smallest in Thailand and, in keeping with Bangkok Airways’ two other private airports at Samui and Sukhothai, it features a tropical, open plan design and a very laid back, informal atmosphere.
+With just four arrivals and departures per day, it’s also possibly the quietest commercial airport in Thailand.

-There are a few basic facilities at the airport – a car park, small cafe, transfer desk and toilets.
+There are a few basic facilities at the airport – a car park, small cafe, ATM, transfer desk and toilets.
 Free snacks and drinks are provided for passengers waiting for their flight to Bangkok.
 Free wifi is also available in the departure area.

 Trat Airport is privately owned by Bangkok Airways.
 This airline is a regular winner of awards for being one of the best small airlines in South East Asia.
 They fly to many domestic and international locations from their base at Suvaranbhumi Airport.

-They operate three flights per day to Trat by 70 seater, turbo-prob ATR 72 planes.
+They operate four flights per day to Trat by 70 seater, turbo-prop ATR 72 planes.
 These twin engine Franco-Italian planes are used in over 60 countries and are ideal for short haul flights.
 Flying time between Bangkok and Trat is timetabled as being an hour, but in reality it is closer to a 40 minute ‘sky hop’.

-Note that during the low season ( June to October ) one of the daily flights in each direction is often cancelled.
+Note that during the low season ( June to October ) one of the daily flights in each direction may well be cancelled.
 Usually this is PG301/PG302.
 You can check the status of recent flights here: Trat Airport Flight Status It shows flight departure and arrival times for the past few days as well as real time information for today’s flights.